Why Narcissists Don't Change: What the Research Actually Shows

 Changed behavior under stress.
 The defensive structure is most visible under pressure.
 Genuine structural change would produce different responses to criticism, conflict, or perceived threat than the person has historically shown.

 No expectation of credit.
-People who are genuinely changing their behavior don't typically announce it or expect to be rewarded for it.
-They're doing work; they know it's long-term; they don't expect the history to be erased.
+People who are genuinely changing their behavior do not typically announce it or expect to be rewarded for it.
+They are doing work; they know it is long-term; they do not expect the history to be erased.

 Verified by people without a stake in the answer.
-Therapists, people who interact with them in contexts where there's nothing to gain from performing change — not the partner who is deciding whether to return, not the lawyer whose opinion they're trying to influence.
+Therapists, people who interact with them in contexts where there is nothing to gain from performing change — not the partner who is deciding whether to return, not the lawyer whose opinion they are trying to influence.

 What This Means for Your Decisions

-Understanding why narcissistic change is difficult and rare is not a reason for nihilism or permanent defensiveness.
-It's a reason for clear-eyed evaluation.
+Understanding why narcissistic change is difficult and rare is not a reason for permanent defensiveness.
+It is a reason for clear-eyed evaluation.

-If you are deciding whether to give someone another chance, whether to lower your guard, whether to enter a co-parenting arrangement that requires trust — these decisions should be based on sustained behavioral evidence, not on promises, not on apparent remorse, not on the relief of warmth after a period of conflict.
+If you are deciding whether to give someone another chance, whether to lower your guard, whether to enter a co-parenting arrangement that requires trust — base those decisions on sustained behavioral evidence, not on promises, apparent remorse, or relief after conflict.

-The question isn't "can they change?"
+The question is not "can they change?"
 The answer to that is always technically yes.
 The question is "what evidence do I have that this change is actually happening?"
-And the standard of evidence should be high, because the stakes are high.
+The standard of evidence should be high, because the stakes are high.